Say His Name, Say His Name…Wayson Choy

 OWC – Friends!

 Some of the patterns of attendance at the conference throughout the years spoke to its vitality and strength.
-What I affectionately referred to as the Ottawa Contingent seemed to pick up more writers along the way each year, perfectly demonstrating the they’ll-tell-two-friends-and-they’ll-tell-two-friends-and-so-on-and-so-on phenomenon first acted out in the old Faberge Organics Shampoo commercial.
+What I affectionately referred to as the Ottawa Contingent seemed to pick up more writers along the way each year, perfectly demonstrating the Faberge Organics Shampoo commercial theory of friends telling friends.
 And we also saw workshop presenters become attendees as they looked around themselves at the conference and recognized the value in it.

 wayson.jpg